Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: There are so many role simulations available.
 How do I figure out which one I need?

-A: Often, the best way to start is with the Advanced Search feature for role simulations on the Teaching Negotiation Resource Center website.
-This allows you to search for role simulations with your specified attributes, such as number of participants, presence or absence of a neutral third party, and substantive topics such as environment, law, or medicine.
+A: Often, the best way to start is review the list of teaching materials by topic on the Teaching Negotiation Resource Center website.
+You can also use our Advanced Search Tool to search for materials based on nine different areas, including time required, complexity level, and negotiation core concepts.
 If after reviewing the website you are having difficulty finding an appropriate simulation for your needs, please feel free to e-mail the Teaching Negotiation Resource Center at firstname.lastname@example.org with a request for role simulation recommendations.

 Q: I’m interested in several of your role simulations.
 Is there some way I can review them to decide which one would best suit my needs?